 Before you count your store out, don’t forget to check the bulk candy area!

-These cookies are so easy to make, all you need is a mixer – stand or hand, it doesn’t matter.
-It’s easiest to mix with a mixer to make sure the butter and sugars are properly creamed together.
-Speaking of…
+These cookies are so easy to make, all you need is a mixer.
+You can use a stand or hand mixer, it doesn’t matter.

 Once the dough is combined, I do recommend chilling the dough.
 It helps the dough set up a little.
 If you’re in a hurry, you can skip the chill.